MicrosoftDocs/dataexplorer-docs/data-explorer/kusto-emulator.md

 In general, this offering isn't suited for production workloads.

-* This offering is not supported by Microsoft support
+* Provided "as is", i.e. without support or warranties
 * No security features:
   * Authentication (hence access control)
-  * Since users are not authenticated there is no access control
+  * Since users aren't authenticated, there's no access control
   * Encrypted connections (connection is done through an HTTP connection)
   * Encryption at rest
-* No managed pipeline (e.g. Event Hub, IoT Hub & Event Grid) and support for ingestion endpoint (e.g. Kusto.Ingest SDKs)
+* No managed pipeline:  Event Hub, IoT Hub & Event Grid
+* No support for ingestion endpoint (Kusto.Ingest SDKs)
 * No streaming ingestion
 * Although ingested data can be stored externally to the container, it isn't recommended to hold data for long period of times for the following reasons:
-  * There is no guarantee the [extent](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/extents-overview) format is going to be compatible from one version of the Kusto Emulator to another.
+  * There's no guarantee the [extent](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/extents-overview) format is going to be compatible from one version of the Kusto Emulator to another.
   * Extents aren't [merged](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/mergepolicy) and therefore can become fragmented as data get ingested
   * Retention policy can be set but won't be honored